Skip to content

 Katja Heitmann

 An immersive installation.
 Since 2021, SPRING has been presenting Katja Heitmann’s Motus Mori archive, a long-term project dedicated to collecting and preserving human movement.
-For the first time, you come face-to-face with the archive’s ‘movement donors’—people like you and me, each with a unique body and physical presence.
+For the first time, you come face-to-face with the archive’s ‘bewegingsdonoren’—people like you and me, each with a unique body and physical presence.
 Be moved by their touching stories and the essence of their motion.

 • Dance